-Participants were then presented with the online store's privacy statement in printed form.
-In the 'soft' privacy statement (type 1), participants were told that an industrial sponsor, a reputable European company which did not wish to be named, would receive all navigational data.
-Also, their rights according to the EU Directive 95/46/EC were stated in this privacy statement, including the right to know who makes use of the data, to view them and if necessary change or withdraw them.
+statement, including the right to know who makes use of the data, to view them and if necessary change or withdraw them.
 In the 'harsh' privacy statement (type 2), participants were told that their data would be handed on to an anonymous entity, and that we did not know what further use would be made of their data.
 88 participants received the type 1 privacy statement, and 118 participants received the type 2 privacy statement.
 They had to sign that they had read and accepted this statement prior to shopping.
 All participants were told that it was not the purpose of the experiment "to collect dummy data", and that we expected them to give truthful answers because the search engine we had developed would not work adequately otherwise.
-We added that we would "prefer the refusal to answer to a lie".5
+We added that we would "prefer the refusal to answer to a lie".7

-The navigation opportunities participants encountered in the store were similar to those in Web sites like ActiveBuyersGuide.com or PersonalLogic.com.
+The navigation opportunities participants encountered in the store were similar to those in Web sites like ActiveBuyersGuide.com and PersonalLogic.com.
 The online store's starting page had been loaded into the Web browser by the experimenter.
 It displayed either a camera or a jacket storefront.
-After this starting page, users had the possibility to view all products one by one from a list, but would quickly find out that this way of searching was not very efficient.
+After this starting page, users had the possibility to view all products one by one from a list, but could quickly find out that this way of searching was not very efficient.
 They were thus motivated to enter the search engine.
 Here, shopping bot Luci introduced herself and her purpose to the user.
 All users had to pass this page and were given the possibility to leave their home address.
-No reason was given on the page why they should enter it, but two 'proceed-buttons' were displayed: one labelled "save address, proceed" and the second right below entitled "no address specifications, proceed".
+No reason was given on the page why they should enter it, but two 'proceed-bottoms' were displayed: one labelled "save address, proceed" and the second right below entitled "no address specifications, proceed".
 The user was thus left to decide whether to reveal the address or not without any sanctions.

 Once users passed Luci's introduction, navigation occurred at two levels: a communication level and an information level.
-On the communication level, participants could engage in a questionanswer dialogue with Luci (based on multiple-choice).
-Luci offered users to answer the 56 questions discussed above.
+On the communication level, participants could engage in a question-answer dialogue with Luci (based on multiple-choice).
+Luci would ask (but not oblige) users to answer the 56 questions discussed above.
 On the basis of any number of answers given, she could be asked to calculate a user's product ranking with graphical emphasis given to a 'Top-10' consideration set.
-On the information level, participants had the possibility to view product facts, marketing text an enlargeable photograph.
-Both navigational levels where accessible from all pages.
-Thus, recommendations could be obtained and products inspected at any time.
-The shopping process could be exited at any time and a purchasing decision could be made after the request for a product information page.
+On the information level, participants had the possibility to view product facts, marketing text and photographs that could be enlarged.
+Both navigational levels where dynamically accessible from all pages.
+Thus, recommendations could be exited at any time and a purchasing decision could be made after the request for a product information page.
 Figure 1 provides some screenshots of the store environment.